 Having taken holidays in west Wales since the age of two, Paul opened a walkers' hostel on the Ceredigion Coast Path over ten years ago.
 He organised the Cardigan Walks Festival for many years and is regularly to be found on the coast path.
 He has a passion for local history, myths and legends.

 Peter has five bikes, but his favorite bike is his mountain bike.
 He loves the 'Highlights of Holland' tour (no surprises there!) because it shows the variety in the Dutch landscape, the history of the land and the Dutch way of life.
 Always stop and chat, he says - the Dutch love to talk!

 Saulius cycles on an assortment of bikes in the Lithuanian Sahara - that is the 'Curonian Spit' to the rest of us!
 Customers he says too often forget to bring swimsuits, binoculars and an EU electric plug converter - so be warned!

 Veronica rides a Trek T100 tandem with her husband John and a Giant FCR when she's on her own.
 Her top tip for having fun on your holiday is to take your time to fully appreciate your surroundings.

 When not cycling with his wife on their tandem, John rides a Simoncini Corsa-Strada.
 He advises wearing hi-vis clothing and padded shorts.
 Be bold he says and always sample the local delicacies on holiday.

 Javier loves his Orbea Hybrid.
 His advice to anyone booking a tour in Spain is... don't forget the sun cream, a Spanish phrase book and an open mind.

-Fred loves cycling and believes it is the best way to get to know a new country and is the most efficient way to transport yourself from A to B. He says that the Algarve is an excellent area for cycling because of the variety in scenery, there's trails and roads with great coastal views on one side and rural mountain scenery on the other.
+Fred loves cycling and believes it is the best way to get to know the details of a new country.
+He says the Algarve is an excellent area for cycling because of the variety in scenery - great coastal views on one side and rural mountains on the other.